 If you want the best cup of joe in your life, put Melbourne on your itinerary.
 The city is known as a less flashy Sydney, with beaches and nightlife expected for a big city in Australia.
-It also happens to have one of the most impressive up-and-coming music scenes in the world, if you enjoy finding new talent.

-The capital of Baja Sur, just north of Cabo (yet worlds away), La Paz is a quiet small city that sits on the Sea of Cortez, which Jacques Cousteau named “the world’s aquarium” because of its astounding marine life diversity.
+The capital of Baja Sur, just north of Cabo (yet worlds away), La Paz is a quiet, small city that sits on the Sea of Cortez, which Jacques Cousteau named “the world’s aquarium” because of its astounding marine life diversity.
 Winter is both whale shark and whale watching season.
-They are docile, slow-moving and filter feeding, which means that visitors may swim alongside them in small controlled groups.
+They are docile, slow-moving, and filter-feeding, which means that visitors may swim alongside them in small controlled groups.

 With Bali just a few islands to its west, Komodo makes for a quieter trip into Indonesia.
-It is of course home to the Komodo dragon, a large iguana-like lizard that can only be found in zoos in North America.
+It is of course home to the Komodo dragon, a large, iguana-like lizard that can only be found in zoos in North America.
 So when you are not soaking up rays on the beach, adventures into nature await.

 It is no secret that the New Zealand countryside is some of the most beautiful green space on earth.
 See it for yourself when you visit the small nation’s capital, Auckland.
-There are other sights worth seeing too, including historic monuments and landmarks of the native Maori and Polynesian people.
+There are other sights worth seeing, too, including historic monuments and landmarks of the native Maori and Polynesian people.